Post

 Yes, you can use the Metabase embedding feature in a Static Web Page.

-The static webpage will remain static (yeah), and you can embed a Metabase dashboard within it.
 The embedded dashboard will be loaded dynamically into the static page, allowing you to display live data and visualizations without the need for server-side scripting.

 To achieve this, follow the steps mentioned earlier to generate the embedding code from Metabase.
 You will receive an HTML code snippet that you can include in your static webpage’s source code.

-Here’s a simplified example of how you can embed a Metabase dashboard in a static HTML page:
+Example of how you can embed a Metabase dashboard in a static HTML page:

 1